Mamallapuram – The Workshop of the Pallavas

 Dharmaraja Ratha – Sculptures at the second floor

-The northernmost niche on the western face has a devotee holding a flower in his one hand and pointing towards the main cell.
-In the next adjacent niche is a dvarpala.
-The dvarpala has both his hands resting on a club and he is standing looking towards the main cell.
+The northernmost niche on the western face has a devotee holding a flower in his one hand pointed towards the main cell.
+In the next adjacent niche is a dvarapala.
+The dvarapala has both his hands resting on a club and he is standing looking towards the main cell.
 We miss here the characteristics trishula prongs behind his headdress.

 Moving to the northern face, we find a devotee on the first niche at the west end.
 This devotee, similar to the previous ones, is holding a flower in his hand and looking towards the middle niche.
 The next niche has another devotee also holding a flower in his hand.

 The middle niche on the northern face displays Chandra.
-He is shown wearing a channavira and has a big halo behind his head.
+He is shown wearing a channa-vira (cross-bands) and has a big halo behind his head.
 He is shown with two hands, in one he is holding a lotus.
 He wears makara-kundalas in both his ears.

 The next niche has a devotee holding a flower.
 The next niche, on the easternmost end, has another devotee, however this time he does not hold a flower instead his hand is in suchi-mudra, pointing his finger towards the central niche.

 The northernmost niche on the eastern face has a devotee.
 What is holds in his hand is not clear, however most probably it might be a flower.
 The next niche also has a devotee who holds a flower in his hand.
-Srinivasan1 identifies the flower as Nilotpala.
+Srinivasan1 identifies the flower as nilotpala (blue water lily).

 The next two niches, on south of Surya, has two devotees, Both are carrying a flower and looking towards the Surya niche.
 In style and theme, they are very similar to other devotees found at this floor.